Signs of poor audiometry or poor service

 Already you are on around 10-11 minutes.
 Another minute or two to explain the result to them and you are looking at around 12 minutes from start to finish, absolutely flat out, with an attendee who is nice and certain and completes the test as fast as possible.
 You then need another two minutes to update the records and prepare for the next person.

 From experience it is possible to increase this to five tests an hour but at this rate the screening technician is really motoring and some of the admin side of it really backs up.
 When I did testing at five an hour I had to adjust my routine to a series of five ten minute appointments starting at ten past the hour but then a gap on the hour itself as you need some catch-up time for the admin and records update to avoid the schedule running late.

 I have even come across one major service provider doing tens of thousands of hearing tests every year who has technicians completing the hear-noise-press-button part of a hearing test in three minutes or less!
 To be totally unambiguous, that is simply not possible to do while doing it right!
-(I know what they do, they start with a quiet tone and get louder until the person pressed the button, then take that as a result and move on to the next frequency.
+(I know what they do, they start with a quiet tone and get louder until the person presses the button, then take that as a result and move on to the next frequency, and if they have a previous result they just follow that.
 That is totally wrong, going to give rubbish results - and it does - and completely non-compliant with any standards governing workplace audiometry.
 But they are cheap.).

 Four an hour is good, five an hour is OK, but if they are doing more than this then they may be cheap but I would almost guarantee that the testing is flawed.